Karl Bushby: Goliath Expedition

-The Goliath Expedition is Bushby's attempt to walk around the world "with unbroken footsteps", from Punta Arenas, Chile, to his home in Hull, England.
-He began his journey on 1 November 1998 and originally expected to finish the trek of 36000 mi in eight years; however, due to numerous delays, it was still in progress as of 6 November 2025.
+The Goliath Expedition is Bushby's attempt to walk around the world "with unbroken footsteps", from the southern tip of South America to his home in Hull, England.
+He left Hull on 5 October 1998 and originally expected to finish the trek of 36000 mi in 12 years; Due to numerous delays, the expedition is now expected to last approximately 28 years.

-Bushby set off from Punta Arenas, Chile, on 1 November 1998, and had completed over 17000 mi as of 2006, walking through South, Central, and North America.
-With over 19000 mi to walk, and maintaining his current speed, he then estimated he would return home to Hull by 2026.
+South and Central America

+On 1 November 1998, Bushby set off from Punta Arenas, Chile.
+His route through South America took him through Argentina, Peru, Ecuador, and Colombia.
+Entering Central America required Bushby to cross the inhospitable Darién Gap.
+Many locals expected him to be killed or abducted by the paramilitary Revolutionary Armed Forces of Colombia, which viewed all foreigners as potential parts of the U.S.-backed Plan Colombia initiative.
+Bushby successfully evaded FARC guerillas and entered Panama in February 2001, although he spent 18 days in a jail in Metetí for entering the country without a visa.

+North America

+On 29 April 2002, Bushby left Mexico and entered the United States at Nogales, Arizona.
+Upon reaching Las Vegas in July, Bushby was told that his 90-day visa had expired and could not be renewed while he was in the United States.
+He thus flew back to Bogotá to apply for a six-month visa, returning to Las Vegas to resume the walk when it was approved in August.

+On New Year's Day 2003, a day away from crossing into Canada, Bushby had his trailer stolen while visiting a bar in Toole County, Montana.
+He spent the next month replacing the items that were lost, only for the stolen trailer to be found in a quarry just before he was ready to depart the United States.

+Russia

-In March 2006, Bushby and French adventurer Dimitri Kieffer crossed the Bering Strait on foot, having to take a roundabout 14-day route across a frozen 150 mi section to cross the 58 mi wide strait from Alaska to Siberia.
+By 2006, he had completed over 17000 mi, walking across the length of South, Central, and North America.
+Bushby intended to set out from Fairbanks, Alaska, and cross the frozen Bering Strait during the winter of 2005 but made it only as far as Unalakleet before spring began and his U.S. visa expired once again.
+In March 2006 (17/03-31/03), Bushby and French adventurer Dimitri Kieffer successfully crossed the Bering Strait on foot, having to take a roundabout 14-day route across a frozen 150 mi section to cross the 58 mi wide strait from Alaska to Siberia.
 They were detained by Russian border troop officers while they were crossing the Russian border near the Chukotkan village of Uelen, for not entering Russia at a correct port of entry.
 They were threatened with being banned from Russia, which would stop the journey.
 It was announced on 5 May 2006 that the Russian appeal court had upheld Bushby's application and his walk would continue.
-This was reported to be the result of consultation between John Prescott, the then British Deputy Prime Minister (and MP for Bushby's home town of Hull), and Roman Abramovich, the then Governor of Chukotka.
+This was reported to be the result of consultation between John Prescott, then-Deputy Prime Minister of the United Kingdom, and MP for Bushby's home town of Hull, and Roman Abramovich, the then-governor of Chukotka.

-On 16 March 2007, it was announced that Bushby had obtained the required permission from the Russian authorities, and had begun to prepare for the second half of his Goliath Expedition.
-Bushby would walk the first leg of this stage to Yakutsk, along with Kieffer.
-He had a struggle with the Russian authorities to get a visa and permit (the entire area is a military area, and a special visit permit is needed).
-During 2007, he managed to walk more than 1000 km from Uelen to Dvoynoye (not far from Bilibino), returning to Alaska when his visa ran out in November.

-In 2008, Bushby only walked for three weeks, reaching Bilibino.
-He started very late, since the visa approval was delayed, and when the snow disappeared in May he could not continue because the area is filled with swamps and rivers, impossible to penetrate on foot when not frozen.
-He was only allowed to be in Russia for 90 days out of every 180 days per visa, and had to leave the country before each visa expired.